palmer1842/CS427-P2/README.txt

   The prime 'p' is calculated in such a way that it's generator is always 2.
 The Miller-Rabin algorithm is used to check prime candidates.

+  I originally used my Miller-Rabin implementation from homework 4, but it was too inefficient to generate a 33 bit prime in a reasonable amount of time.
+I made some optimizations, and switched the Witness method from the one we discussed in class to the one from Wikipedia's article: Miller–Rabin primality test.

   Using a public key, the user can encrypt an ASCII text file.
 The file is encrypted in 32 bit 'blocks', with each block becoming a pair of integers.
 The program will output a cipher text file called 'ctext.txt', which will contain the integer pairs.